libgdx/libgdx.github.io/wiki/articles/memory-management.md

 ---
 title: Memory management
 ---
 Games are resource heavy applications.
-Images and sound effects can take up a considerable amount of RAM.
-Also, most of these resources are not managed by the Java garbage collector.
-Instead they are managed by native drivers.
-Having the garbage collector decide when to release a 5 megabyte texture from video ram wouldn't be a too bright idea either.
+Images and sound effects in particular can take up a considerable amount of RAM.

-We want fine grained control over the life-time of our resources.
 There are multiple classes in libGDX which represent such resources.
-They all implement a common [Disposable](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/utils/Disposable.html) interface which indicates that instances of this class need to be disposed of manually at the end of the life-time. **Failure to dispose resources will lead to severe memory leaks!**
+They all implement a common [Disposable](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/utils/Disposable.html) interface which indicates that instances of this class need to be disposed of manually at the end of their life-time.
+This is because most of these resources are managed by native drivers and not by the Java garbage collector. **Failure to dispose resources will lead to severe memory leaks!**

 The following classes need to be disposed of manually (might not be complete, [click here](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/utils/Disposable.html) instead for the full list):